What Are Hospital Units?

-If your child needs to stay in the hospital for care, units at Gillette Children’s Specialty Healthcare provide close monitoring and expert nursing care.
+If your child needs to stay in the hospital for care, units at Gillette Children’s provide close monitoring and expert nursing care.
 Each hospital unit is designed to meet the specific needs of kids and adults who have disabilities, complex conditions and injuries.

 The Pediatric Intensive Care Unit (PICU) serves children and teens under 16 who are critically injured, seriously ill, or recovering from major surgery.